18F/18f.gsa.gov/_join/index.md

 -   A completed application
 -   Additional documents if you are claiming veterans preference

-You can find links to these document and more information in individual job postings.
+You can find links to these documents and more information in individual job postings.

 Most 18F positions are in the Excepted Service and are “not to exceed”